schnetthappens/notes/notes/misc/optional-setup.md

 later" service, of which there are many.
 It is a great way to keep track of reading and sync articles to your phone to read on the go.

+## Window Manager
+A window manager allows you to move around and organize your windows without using a mouse.
+There is an open source window manager called Spectacle that you can read about at https://github.com/eczarny/spectacle and install using `brew cask install spectacle`

 ## Configuration

 ### Change Caps Lock to Control